MG-RAST/DRISEE/DRISEE_readme.md

 	by stochastic sampling artifacts (i.e. that multiple iterations run at the selected sample size produce the ?same? result.

 	-a AMBIG\_MAX, --ambig_bp_max=AMBIG\_MAX		[default 0]
 	Maximum number of ambiguous bases (?N?) allowed per read before the read is rejected.
 	Note that inclusion of even a single ambiguous character can dramatically affect multiple sequence alignments of bins of prefix-identical bins.
 We recommend exclusion of reads that contain any ambiguous bases.

 	-m STDEV\_MULTI, --stdev\_multiplier=STDEV_MULTI	[default 2.0]
 	Multiplier by which the standard deviation in the length of the input reads is multiplied to establish upper and lower bounds for length based read filtering (see -f, --filter_seq)

 	-n READ\_MIN, --bin_read_min=READ\_MIN			[default 20]
 	Minimum number of reads a bin of prefix identical reads must possess for it to be considered in the error calculations

 	-x READ\_MAX, --bin_read_max=READ\_MAX			[default 1000]
 	Maximum number of reads to process from each bin of prefix identical reads.
 We have found that values much smaller than 1000 can lead to stochastic artifacts.
 Consideration of more reads is possible, but in our testing, rarely leads to results that are appreciably different from those determined from the default of 1000 reads.
 This parameter also always for informal control of bin weighting; no bin is allowed to contribute more than 1000 reads to the error calculation ? (i.e.) exceptionally large bins are not allowed to dominate error calculations.
 Reads are randomly selected.

 	-b NUM\_MAX, --bin_num_max=NUM\_MAX			[default 1000]
 	Maximum number of prefix bins to process.
 Bins of prefix identical reads are randomly selected.
 Analyses that consider smaller numbers of bins are more prone to stochastic artifacts.
 Those that consider larger numbers of bins rarely lead to results that differ appreciably from those determined from a default selection of 1000 bins.

 	-i ITER\_MAX, --iter\_max=ITER_MAX			[default 10]
 	In the multiple alignment step (used to generate the consensus sequence for each bin of prefix identical reads), specifies the maximum number of iterations to perform if convergence (convergence = no change in cluster identity over at least CONV_MIN iterations ? see below) is not achieved.
 In our analysis, bins that require more than 2-3 iterations are exceptionally rare, and usually indicate the presence of ambiguous bases or highly inconsistent sequence content in the non-prefix portion of the reads.

 	-c CONV\_MIN, --converge\_min=CONV_MIN			[default 3]
 	Minimum number of iterations to identify convergence.
 Multiple alignments are iterated until convergence is observed for CONV_MIN consecutive iterations, or when ITER_MAX (see above) has been reached.

 	-v, --verbose 						[default off]
 	Write runtime summary stats to STDOUT

 EXAMPLES
 ===
+Coming soon

 Output Description
 ===
-DRISEE can produce 2 profile formats ? raw counts, and percent per consensus indexed base.
+DRISEE can produce 2 profile formats, raw counts, and percent per consensus indexed base.
+---
 The raw counts output has the following format:

-#       A_err   T_err   C_err   G_err   N_err   X_err   bp_err
+	#       A\_err   T\_err   C\_err   G\_err   N\_err   X\_err   bp_err
-# Raw counts    0.096899        0.000000        0.000000        0.000000        0.000000        0.000000
+	# Raw counts    0.096899        0.000000        0.000000        0.000000        0.000000        0.000000	0.096899
-        0.096899
 	#       A       T       C       G       N       X       A       T       C       G       N       X
 	1       0       0       24      0       0       0       0       0       0       0       0       0
 	2       0       0       0       24      0       0       0       0       0       0       0       0
 	3       24      0       0       0       0       0       0       0       0       0       0       0
 	4       0       24      0       0       0       0       0       0       0       0       0       0
-5       0       0       24      0       0       0       0       0       0       0       0       0
-6       0       0       0       24      0       0       0       0       0       0       0       0
-7       24      0       0
-?
-The top two lines contain a summary, presenting the indicated error as a percent of all non-prefix bases of the indicated error classes.
-The third line contains headers infor

-	A_err   T_err   C_err   G_err   N_err   X_err   bp_err  prefix_length = 50
-	0.0929  0.0895  0.1117  0.0995  0.0000  0.1516  0.5451
-	A       T       C       G       N       X       A       T       C       G       N       X 5663    2274    3014    3808    0       0       0       0       0       0       0       0
-	3414    2336    3379    5630    0       0       0       0       0       0       0       0
-	5778    1899    3414    3668    0       0       0       0       0       0       0       0
-	3440    3983    4430    2906    0       0       0       0       0       0       0       0
-	4254    3317    2281    4907    0       0       0       0       0       0       0       0
 	...

-The first line     ("A_err   T_err ...") contains headers for the summary values.
+The first line     ("A\_err   T\_err ...") contains headers for the summary values.
 It also also indicates the length of the prefix ("prefix_length") used for a given DRISEE analysis.
 Here a 50 base-long prefix was used.

 The second line values indicate the various error rates (described below)calculated from the non-prefix portion of the reads that have undergone DRISEE analysis.
 A, T, C, & G_err indicate the A, T, C & G substituation rates respectively.
 N_err indicates the substitution rate for ambiguous base calls - by default reads that contain ambiguous base calls are exceluded from DRISEE analysis (Keegan et. al. 2012);
 reads with ambiguous bases can be included in analyses if non default parameters are used.
-X_err indicates the combined insertion/deletion error rate rate bp_err indicates the total error, the sum of A, T, C, G, N, & X _err.
+X\_err indicates the combined insertion/deletion error rate rate bp\_err indicates the total error, the sum of A, T, C, G, N, & X _err.

 The third line contains headers for the DRISEE raw counts.
 The columns labeled as "A, T, C, G, C, X, A, T, C, G, C, X" represent (in order from left to right)